AugurProject/augur/README.md

 augur.js$ npm run release:dev
 ```

-To perform this npm update, you must have access to the augurproject NPM repository.
+To perform this NPM update, you must have access to the augurproject NPM repository.

 ### Summary (Example Full Deploy, to a new version of augur-core)